 - 19. E-Lists for Discussion

 The Constitution 1901 of Australia established a federal system of government.
 Under this system, powers are distributed between the Commonwealth and the six States - New South Wales, South Australia, Tasmania, Queensland, Victoria and Western Australia.
 Three Territories - the Australian Capital Territory, the Northern Territory, and Norfolk Island have self-governing arrangements.

 Three arms of government are established by the Constitution—the Legislative (Commonwealth Parliament), the Executive (the Ministry) and the Judicature (Judiciary, Courts).
 Unlike the United States where no member of the legislative, executive or judicial arms may simultaneously be a member of one of the other arms, in Australia, the Executive Government is drawn from the Legislature.

-Within a majority of the States and Territories the courts are divided into three hierarchical levels, lower courts (Magistrates or Local Courts); intermediate courts (District or County Courts) with the top level being the Supreme Court.
-For links to each of the official Court websites see: Australian Institute of Judicial Administration links to Australian Courts.
+Within a majority of the States and Territories the courts are divided into three hierarchical levels; lower courts (Magistrates or Local Courts); intermediate courts (District or County Courts); the top level being the Supreme Court.
+For links to each of the official Court websites see: Courts-Attorney General’s Department.

 While judgments may be freely available on most Court websites and also on AustLII and BarNet/JADE it is still practice for cases from the authorised law reports series to be handed up in court.
 It is also still standard practice to cite an authorised report in preference to an unauthorised report in written publications.

 The main unauthorised Australian Law Report Series are: